x00tex/hackTheBox/Boxes/linux/Retired/jewel/README.md

 		❯ grep -n rail Gemfile
 		7:gem 'rails', '= 5.2.2.1'

-* viewing the [release notes](https://weblog.rubyonrails.org/releases/) this version is released on March 13, 2019 and there is a deserialization vulnerability in the rails < 5.2.4.3, rails < 6.0.3.1
+* viewing the [release notes](https://weblog.rubyonrails.org/releases/) this version is released on March 13, 2019 and there is a de-serialization vulnerability in the rails < 5.2.4.3, rails < 6.0.3.1

-  **CVE-2020-8165:** A deserialization of untrusted data vulnernerability exists in rails < 5.2.4.3, rails < 6.0.3.1 that can allow an attacker to unmarshal user-provided objects in MemCacheStore and RedisCacheStore potentially resulting in an RCE.
+  **CVE-2020-8165:** A de-serialization of untrusted data vulnerability exists in rails < 5.2.4.3, rails < 6.0.3.1 that can allow an attacker to un-marshal user-provided objects in MemCacheStore and RedisCacheStore potentially resulting in an RCE.

   **Exploit PoC:** [masahiro331@github.com](https://github.com/masahiro331/CVE-2020-8165)